raphaeltremblay/IFT6759-Advanced-Project/README.md

 To run the experiments, we recommend using the advproj.ipynb notebook on Colab or any other software that reads Jupyter Notebook, and running every cell inside it.
 * The first cell will prompt a request to connect to your Google Account in order to mount the notebook to it.
 * The second cell will download the directory from this Github.
 It is possible to choose which branch will be downloaded.
 * The last cell runs the actual experiment.
 It has the format "!python3 main.py <model_name> <dataset>".
-For model_name, one can choose between "word2vec_model", "bert_pretrained" or "distilbert-base-uncased" and the datasets are "COR" or "MAM".
+For model_name, one can choose between "word2vec_model", "bert_pretrained" or "distilbert_pretrained" and the datasets are "COR" or "MAM".